clustervision/trinityX/README.md

-# trinityX - quick start for the impatients
+# TrinityX - quick start for the impatients

 Detailed documentation of the installer can be found in doc/README.rst